Veil-of-Aether/worldbuilding/Cutscenes/post-sanctuary.md

-# Cutscenes

-## [Opening cutscene]
-Darian is training swordfighting with Torric in the center of the village.
-Everyone in the village is watching.

-The player gains control and can take a tutorial with melee combat.

-Darian wooden sword splits in half as he misses his target and hits the fence hard.
-Torric tells Darian to go find a new weapon.

-The player now regains control.
-He can explore the village, and will eventually find a sword on Torric’s front porch.

-After picking up the sword and starting to head back, Darian hears a scream.
-Someone from the village center comes running and tells Darian to come quickly.

-The player regains control again.
-He can’t go off the path towards the village center, and must just follow the main.

-As Darian arrives among the panicked villagers.
-He runs through the chaos to see Elowen being dragged away towards the forest by a vine attached to her foot.
-Torric tells Darian “You must get her before it’s too late!”

-The player gains control again and can follow Elowen to the Forest Sanctuary.

 ## [After Forest Sanctuary]
 Torric meets Darian outside the Forest Sanctuary.
 He explains Darian’s untold backstory. (this has a cutscene to go with it, showing the events)
 "Many years ago, this land was torn apart by a great war against the demon king.
 The Forest Sanctuary—yes, the very one you just braved—was our final refuge, the last stronghold that held back the tide of darkness.
 It’s not an exaggeration to say we owe our survival to it."